 The temple icon of St. Nicholas was donated to the chapel by Valko’s wife, Rada Chalakova.
-It is in Russian style, so it is assumed that it was probably brought from Russia.
-It has gold ornaments.
 The Metropolitan’s throne is also carved.
 It is assumed that this was the work of Debar masters.
 Probably it dates back to XVIII century and is a remnant from the old church.
 It is 3m high and 80cm wide.
 The icon of Jesus Christ Great High Priest is painted on the Metropolitan’s throne, dating back to February 26th, 1882.
-Its author is unknown, but in style it looks like The Assumption of Holy Mother icon, which was painted by A. Gyudzhenov in 1880 and today is kept in the Assumption cathedral church.
+Its author is unknown, but in style it looks like The Assumption of Holy Mother icon, which was painted by A. Gyudzhenov in 1880 and today is kept in the Holy Assumption Cathedral.

 When on May 17th, 1841 chief benefactor of the church Valko T. Chalakov died, the parishioners buried him in the nave of St. Nicholas Chapel because of his great contributions to the church.
 His tombstone is preserved there until this day.